jmccann/drone-github-status/DOCS.md

 : file to read status from, defaults to `failure` if defined and not found

 `state`
-: user defined state to set for status.  defaults to drone build status.
+: user defined state to set for status.
+Defaults to Drone build status.

 `target_url`
-: URL for status to link to
+: URL for status to link to.
+Defaults to link to Drone build.

 `password`
-: github password to authenticate with
+: github password to authenticate with.
+Defaults to creds used in pipeline so you should not need to set this.

 `username`
-: github username to authenticate with
+: github username to authenticate with.
+Defaults to creds used in pipeline so you should not need to set this.